Awoyalejohn/RPSLS/README.md

 - The Header
   - Featured at the top of the page.
   - Has a hyper link to the homepage.
-  - Users can use it another way to reset the page.
+  - Users can use it as another way to reset the page.
   - The header has a blue background colour.
-  - The logo is white with a game controller icon next beside which contrasts well with the blue background.
+  - The logo is white with a game controller icon beside it which contrasts well with the blue background.
   - Font style used for the website title text is Catamaran.

 ![Header](https://github.com/Awoyalejohn/RPSLS/blob/main/assets/readme-files/heade-image.PNG)